-Her prior experience included leading epidemiologic research at the United States Military Cancer Institute, the New York City Department of Health, and the University of Medicine and Dentistry of New Jersey–School of Public Health.
-Her published research covers cancer incidence and mortality, tobacco use, obesity, asthma, and utilization and access to clinical prevention services.
+Her prior experience includes leading epidemiologic research at the United States Military Cancer Institute, the New York City Department of Health, and the University of Medicine and Dentistry of New Jersey–School of Public Health.
+Her published research covers cancer disparities, incidence and mortality, tobacco use, obesity, asthma, and utilization and access to clinical prevention services.

 Mona earned her PhD in epidemiology from George Washington University, her MPH in epidemiology from the University of Medicine and Dentistry of New Jersey, and her BA in Biology and Society from Cornell University.
 She also is a founder of Subcontinental Drift—a nationwide South Asian American artistic coalition that fosters and provides a supportive and inclusive community for creative expression, community engagement, and positive social change.

 A New Jersey native, Mona resides in Princeton, N.J., with her husband and their two kids.
 She enjoys travel, listening to live music, and watching political dramas on TV.